wp-plugins/social-contact-display/readme.txt

 Tested up to: 3.7.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable Tag: 1.0
+Stable Tag: 1.0.1

 Social Contact Display Widget

 == Description ==

-Display your contact details and social media pages easily through this simple display widget
+Homepage Technologies have created a simple social contact display widget for your WordPress website.
+A very simple user interface allows you to easily update both your business address and your social media sites, including Facebook, Twitter, LinkedIn, Google Plus and Dribble.

+You also have the choice of social media icons to work with your background colour and the widget inherits your sites CSS.

 == Installation ==